Easton Stick: 2016

-After Carson Wentz, the starting QB was drafted by the Philadelphia Eagles with the second pick of the 2016 NFL draft, Stick became the full starter.
-In Week 3 of the 2016 season, NDSU would beat #13 ranked Iowa Hawkeyes 23–21, in a game that went to a walk off field goal.
+Stick earned the starting job after previous starter Carson Wentz was drafted by the Philadelphia Eagles.
+In Week 3 of the 2016 season, NDSU beat #13 Iowa Hawkeyes 23–21, in a game that went to a walk off field goal.
 Their lone loss in the regular season was against the South Dakota State Jackrabbits, in a game where SDSU would come back from a 17–3 deficit in the third quarter to beat NDSU on a 2 yard touchdown pass with 2 seconds remaining.
-They would get revenge on them in the FCS Quarterfinals 36–10, again in Fargo.
+They got revenge on them in the FCS Quarterfinals 36–10, again in Fargo.
 The Bison would lose 27–17 in the semifinals a week later against James Madison.

 2017

 In the first game of the 2017 season, NDSU beat Mississippi Valley State 72–7.
 The Bison had 683 total yards, including 498 yards rushing, and holding MVSU to just 58 yards.

 With a 49–3 record as a starter at North Dakota State, Stick holds the record for most wins by a starting quarterback in Football Championship Subdivision history, shared with South Dakota State University quarterback Mark Gronowski.